Female impersonation

 Female impersonation is a type of theatrical performance where a man dresses in women's clothing for the sole purpose of entertaining an audience.
 While the term female impersonator is sometimes used interchangeably with drag queen, they are not the same.
 Drag as an art form is associated with queer identity whereas female impersonation may come from a wide a range of gender identity paradigms, including heteronormativity.
 Additionally, many drag artists view drag as a lived form of self-expression or creativity, and perceive drag as something that is not limited to the stage or to performance.
-In contrast, female impersonation is specifically limited to performance and may or may not involve an LGBTQI point of view.
+In contrast, female impersonation is specifically limited to performance and may or may not involve an LGBTQ point of view.

 History of female impersonation

 Ancient Greece

 The concept of drag can be seen in the earliest forms of entertainment, including Ancient Greek theatre.
 In ancient western cultures, women often were not allowed to perform onstage or become actors, therefore male actors played the roles of women also.
 This demonstrates how female impersonation can be traced back to the earliest forms of entertainment and spectacle.
 Not only this, but men and boys were expected to dress as women, or in drag, for many religious ceremonies and rituals in Ancient Greece.

 There is some controversy as to whether this is actually where drag emerged, or if it occurred later in history, in the 19th century with forms of entertainment such as minstrel shows and Shakespeare's plays, as he often incorporated male actors as female impersonators.